Thom Ruhe, President and CEO

 Thom has been quoted and/or published in: NY Times, WSJ, Forbes, Inc., and more.
 Thom has spoken and participated in a variety of functions all over the world including the United Nations, the Pontifical Council for Justice and Peace of the Vatican, the U.S. Patent and Trademark Office, National Association of Community College Entrepreneurship, Workforce Development Institute, U.S. Association for Small Business and Entrepreneurship, Global Entrepreneurship Congress and Global Entrepreneurship Week.

-Andrea Cook, Grants Program Manager
+Andrea Cook, Grant Program Manager

-Andrea manages the grants program and marketing efforts at NC IDEA.
-She has been involved in the Research Triangle’s entrepreneurial community for over twelve years serving in varying marketing and communications roles within well-known and respected entrepreneurial support organizations, investment firms and professional services firms.
-In addition to her role at NC IDEA, she works closely with IDEA Fund Partners, the organization's affiliated venture fund, and Groundwork Labs, NC IDEA’s most recent initiative, on their marketing strategies and outreach efforts.
+Andrea manages the grant program and marketing efforts at NC IDEA.
+She has been involved in the Research Triangle’s entrepreneurial community for over fifteen years serving in varying marketing and communications roles within well-known and respected entrepreneurial support organizations, investment firms and professional services firms.
+Andrea received a B.A. in Journalism and a Minor in Business Administration from the University of North Carolina at Chapel Hill.